Nateliason/tweet-builder/readme.md

 ## Done

 ### Function

 * Prevent input over 280 characters
 * Add a button to check for filler words
 * Make the filler words show up below
+* Save tweets as you're working on them
+* Edit tweets after you've saved them

+### Code Improvements

+* Change to using innerHTML

 ### Styling

 * Make the words to remove show up as a bulleted list
 * Add Bootstrap